yuuza-afk/Hello-World/README.md

 ## My goals for the near future:
 - Learn C++ (and then) learn Python for task automation
-- Practice C++ on W3schools
+- Practice C++ on Codewars
-- Complete the "Pre Security" path on TryHackMe
+- Learn basics in cybersecurity

 ## Skills I am currently learning:
 - **Networks:** IP, Nmap